gutschke/garbagedisposal/README.md

 Most continuous-operation garbage disposals are activated by either an air-switch or a wall-switch.
 Neither option really appealed to my design sense, and I wanted to use a unobtrusive capacitative push-button switch instead.
-While there are beautiful options these days, none of them can switch a high-powered inductive load.
+While there are beautiful options these days, none of them cannot switch a high-powered inductive load.
 A relay and some supporting hardware was in order.

 [![PCB Photo](https://raw.githubusercontent.com/gutschke/garbagedisposal/master/easyeda/photo.png)](easyeda)